karlssberg/Motiv/docs/index.md

 2. **Dependency**: Once embedded in your codebase, removing Motiv can be challenging.
    However, it doesn't depend on any third-party libraries itself, so it won't bring any unexpected baggage.
-3. **Learning Curve**: If you're new to Motiv, you might take a moment to familiarize yourself with its approach, but the library has been carefully designed to be intuitive as possible, with the aim being that developers can quickly understand its concepts and start using it effectively from the get-go.
+3. **Learning Curve**: If you're new to Motiv, you might take a moment to familiarize yourself with its approach, but the library has been carefully designed to be as intuitive as possible, with the aim being that developers can quickly understand its concepts and start using it effectively from the get-go.